Doctoral Internship in Health Service Psychology

 Our environment is casual and warm, and we enjoy gathering around the lunch table each day and bonding around food.
 We do have an ongoing conflict regarding the superiority of dark vs. milk chocolate, but have learned to tolerate our differences on this.
 We not only value getting to know interns as individuals, but also are grateful for the skills and interests they bring that help us continually broaden our perspectives.

-Our program is structured to teach basic general competencies (through the core activities) and to nurture special interests (through the electives and apprenticeships).
+Our program is structured to teach basic general competencies (through the core activities) and to nurture special interests (through the electives, outreach programming, and consultation projects).
 Interns have the opportunity to participate in the full range of roles that a counseling center health service psychologist might be expected to perform.
 However, they always have a safety net in the form of consultation and supervision from staff members at any time that they need it.
 The training year is structured developmentally, with interns assuming greater responsibility and autonomy as the year goes on.
 Interns start the year with an extensive orientation period during which they become familiar with the center, our policies and procedures, and the campus environment.
 Much of the learning of the year happens as they assume the various professional responsibilities available.

 Aim & Competencies